Drawbotics/entman/docs/API.md

 const userDefinition = defineSchema('User', {
   group: 'Group',  // User belongs to Group

-  // When retrieving users from the store, they will contain this
-  // computed property.
-Inside computed properties we can compute
-  // data based on the entity and we can know for sure that in every place there's
-  // going to be an user, the computed properties will be there, saving a lot
-  // imports around the application with functions to compute the same data. getGroupName() { return this.group.name;
+  // Define computed properties as functions getGroupName() { return this.group.name;
   },
 );
 ```

+##### Note

+When retrieving users from the store, they will contain defined computed properties.
+Inside computed properties we can compute data based on the entity and its relations.
+We can know for sure that in every place we're going to use that entity, the computed properties will be there, saving a lot imports around the application with functions to compute the same data.

 #### `hasMany(name)`